Advertiser Disclosure

 Just like Amex has a few different levels of cards in the travel rewards category, it also has a few options for those who are focused on earning cash-back.
 These cards include:

-Although the Amex Blue Cash Preferred card is considered to be more premium than the Amex Blue Cash Everyday card or the Amex Cash Magnet card, the Amex Blue Cash Everyday card is on the same level as the Amex Cash Magnet card.
+The Amex Blue Cash Preferred card is considered to be more premium than the Amex Blue Cash Everyday card.

 With the Amex Blue Cash Preferred card, you’ll earn up to 6% cash-back at U.S. supermarkets (up to $6,000 per year) and on select U.S. streaming services, as well as 3% cash-back at U.S. gas stations and on transit.
-With a $0 intro annual fee for the first year, then $95 (rates and fees), the card also has monthly statement credits with The Disney Bundle and Equinox+ (enrollment required).
+With a $0 intro annual fee for the first year, then $95 (rates & fees), the card also has monthly statement credits for The Disney Bundle (enrollment required).

 Image Credit: American Express